jflanaganuk/lofat/readme.md

-# IMDb Fetcher
+# LOFAT
-## Fetches the 10 highest box office films with trailers and info
+## List of Films and TV - Powered by The Movie Database
 ### Installable as a PWA
 <a href="https://www.uploadr.co.uk/lofat/" target="_blank" rel="noopener">
 Click for a live example!